Statutes for Civil Rights Defenders*. Note: Swedish original statutes, translated with informal English version below.

 1 § Purpose

 Civil Rights Defenders is a politically and religiously independent non-governmental organisation.
-The purpose of the organisation is to work for the compliance of fundamental human rights and freedoms in accordance with the Helsinki Final Act of 1975 and other international agreements concerning human rights and to strengthen local or regional human rights defenders.
+The purpose of the organisation is to work for the compliance of fundamental civil and political rights in accordance with the Helsinki Final Act of 1975 and other international agreements concerning human rights and to strengthen local or regional human rights defenders.
 The organisation works in Sweden and internationally.

 2 § Work Methods